Mariam-uz-Zamani: East India Company

-In late 1610 or early 1611, when Mariam-uz-Zamani's ship was being loaded for Mocha, she sent one of her agents to buy indigo in Bayana (an important centre of indigo production 50 miles southwest of Agra) to be put aboard the ship for sale in Mocha.
-Just as the deal was being completed, however, William Finch, arrived and did what no Indian would dare to do.
-He offered a little more than she would have given, got the indigo, and made off with it.
-William Finch was an agent of Hawkins, ambassador of East India Company who was well received by Jahangir.
+In late 1610 or early 1611, while one of Mariam-uz-Zamani's ships was being loaded for Mocha, she dispatched one of her agents to purchase indigo at Bayana, an important centre of indigo production about 50 miles (80 km) southwest of Agra, for shipment to the Red Sea port.
+According to Findly, just as the transaction was about to be completed, the English merchant William Finch intervened by offering a higher price for the indigo and secured the purchase instead.
+Finch was acting on behalf of William Hawkins, the ambassador of the East India Company, who had been received at Jahangir's court.